Certificates for triangular equivalence and rank profiles: Linear communication certificate toolbox

 Applying the same permutation, the cyclic shift of order 1 to the left, on the rows and columns of $A$, yields the following formula with no change of sign:

 \begin{proof}[of Theorem~\ref{th:GRP}] The protocol is perfectly complete: if $A=LU$, then $z^T = \lambda^TLU =\lambda^TA $.

-Now, for the soundness, replace every $\phi,\psi,\lambda$ chosen at random by the Verifier by algebraically independent variables $\Phi,\Psi,\Lambda$.
-The responses of the Prover $z,x,y$ are now polynomial vectors $Z,X,Y$ in these variables.
+Now, for the soundness, replace every $\phi,\psi,\lambda$ chosen at random by the Verifier by vectors of algebraically independent variables $\Phi,\Psi,\Lambda$.
+Similarly, the responses of the Prover $z,x,y$ are now vectors of algebraically independent variables $Z,X,Y$.
 Under the assumption of the success of the Verifier test,

 and that $A$ is non-singular, we will prove the following induction hypothesis:

 where $ d_i= \minor{A}{1\dots i}{1\dots i}$, $d_0=1$.